Sage-Bionetworks/iAtlas-infra/README.md

   - `prod/iatlas-kms.yaml`
   - `prod/iatlas-api-db.yaml`

-  The Staging and Prod database instances are needed so that the GitLab runner will know the host to connect to for each.
+  The Staging and Prod database instances are needed so that the host values for each may be passed to the GitLab Runner.
 The host is a subnet and not available outside the VPC.

   The KMS stacks are needed for the Databases.